dabeng/OrgChart/README.md

     <td>JQuery Object</td>
     <td>Yes</td>
     <td>None</td>
-    <td>Is the desired JQuery Object to hide its parent node.
+    <td>It's the desired JQuery Object to hide its parent node.
 Of course, its sibling nodes will be hidden at the same time</td>
   </tr>
 </table>
 ##### .orgchart('showParent',$node)